Full-time: 4 years

 - Free membership of the Royal Society of Biology for a year after graduation

-- Mandatory fieldtrips in optional modules: Previous destinations have included Kew Gardens, Sea Life Centre and Hardwick Hall Woodlands
+- Costs (Excluding food) of non-residential mandatory fieldtrips in optional modules are covered, previous destinations have included Kew Gardens, Sea Life Centre and Hardwick Hall Woodlands.
+Residential fieldtrips are subsidised by the University.

 Mandatory costs not included in your fees